dbulnes/stellar-ledger-api/README.md

   });
 });

 /** Case 3: signing a transaction */

 var transaction = ...;
 var publicKey = ...;

-StellarLedger.comm.create_async().then(function(comm) {
+// default timeout is 20 seconds. if you want to customise this follow the patterns used in Case 1 StellarLedger.comm.create_async().then(function(comm) {
   var api = new StellarLedger.Api(comm);